PeteMichaud/pivotal_reporter/README.md

-public_tracker
+Pivotal Reporter
 ==============

-Public Tracker is a Rails Mountable Engine that injects a reporting overlay for rails applications that ties into PivotalTracker in order to provide in-app bug reporting and feature requests.
+Pivotal Reporter is a Rails Mountable Engine that injects a reporting overlay for rails applications that ties into PivotalTracker in order to provide in-app bug reporting and feature requests.

 Installation
 ============

 ## Install the Gem

-    gem 'public_tracker', :git => 'git://github.com/7eyesllc/public_tracker.git'
+    gem 'pivotal_reporter', :git => 'git://github.com/7eyesllc/pivotal_reporter.git'

     bundle install